fendy-g/family-recipes/desserts/chocolate-chip-cookies.md

 14. Place cookie dough on baking trays layed with parchment paper.
 15. Depending on size of cookie dough, time may vary (especially if cooking from frozen).
 For 'normal' size, then 12-15 minutes.
 If you're a sane person who likes dummy thicc cookies, then probably at least 20.
 If unsure, cookie until golden around edges and you get a clean poke with a toothpick.
 16. Once down, place cookies on a cooling rack to cool.
 Or eat while still hot.
 I ain't gonna tell you how you live your life.

+---
+## Storytime

+How did I come to this recipe?
+Quarantine did things to some people.
+Some... got swole.
+Others... picked up hobbies.
+Me?....
+I was bored and turned to the one thing that never failed me in life... chocolate chip cookies.